 There are two primary types of savings programs that you should put in your daily life.
 They are:

-As a general rule, your savings must be sufficient to pay all of your personal expenditures, including your mortgage, loan payments, insurance costs, utility bills, meals, and clothes expenses for six months.
+As a general rule, your savings must be sufficient to pay all of your personal expenditures, including your mortgage, loan payments, insurance costs, utility bills, meals, clothes expenses for six months.
+Even in the chance that you may need a roof replacement by a local Burnaby roofing company or lawn mowing service.
 In that way should you lose your job, you’ll be able to have enough time to adjust your life without the extreme pressure that comes from living paycheck to paycheck.

 Any specific purpose in your life which will call for a great deal of money in five years or less must be savings-driven, not investment-driven.
 The stock exchange in the short-run can be extremely volatile, losing more than 50% of its value in a single year.